Vietnam.vn - Nền tảng quảng bá Việt Nam

 But the war kept breaking out so there was no time to take photos or write poems.
 As soon as I arrived in Ba Long, I received orders from Mr. Y to return to the plains that afternoon, to follow the Eastern troops to attack Cua Viet port, then penetrate deep through Trieu Phong, coordinate with the Ai Tu troops to attack the center of Quang Tri town.
 For more than a month, we traveled, took notes, took photos and wrote to have news, articles and photos sent to the rear.
 By noon on May 1, 1972, Quang Tri province was completely liberated.

 After that, the entire agency moved to Ha Thuong village, Gio Le commune, Gio Linh district and the Cuu Nuoc newspaper was renamed Quang Tri Giai Phong newspaper.
-I worked at Quang Tri Giai Phong newspaper for 3 more months and then transferred to the Department of Culture and Information, headed by Mr. Hoang Phu Ngoc Tuong.
+I worked at Quang Tri Giai Phong newspaper for another 3 months and then transferred to the Department of Culture and Information, headed by Mr. Hoang Phu Ngoc Tuong.

 I worked at the Department of Culture and Information until the Paris Agreement on ending the war and restoring peace in Vietnam was signed.
-At the same time, my superiors appointed poet Luong An, Editor-in-Chief of Thong Nhat newspaper under the Central Unification Committee, as Deputy Head of the Department in charge of Culture and Information and foreign affairs, and Mr. Le Van An, Deputy Head of the Department in charge of organization and internal affairs.
+At the same time, my superiors appointed poet Luong An, Editor-in-Chief of Thong Nhat newspaper under the Central Unification Committee, to be the Deputy Head of the Department in charge of Culture and Information and foreign affairs, and Mr. Le Van An, Deputy Head of the Department in charge of organization and internal affairs.

-As for me, my superiors sent me to Hanoi to study journalism at the Central Propaganda School, now the Academy of Journalism and Propaganda, and my life was devoted to journalism until I retired.
+As for me, my superiors sent me to Hanoi to study journalism at the Central Propaganda School, now the Academy of Journalism and Communication, and my life was devoted to journalism until I retired.
 Retired but still writing - because journalism is a profession that "does not retire"!

 Phan Sau